gianni-rosato/svt-av1-psy/Docs/Appendix-DLF.md

   - Get the last frame filter levels ```filter_level[0], filter_level[1], filter_level_u, filter_level_v```.

-  - For each of the picture data planes, perform a search for the best filter level for the picture data plane (search\_filter\_level)
+  - For each of the picture data planes, perform a binary search for the best filter level for the picture data plane (search\_filter\_level)

     - Set the filter level ```filt_mid``` to the frame level for the last frame,